Energy Price Cap Details for March 2025

 Price caps work by setting a limit on the rates a supplier can charge for each unit of gas and electricity.
 Many households are stuck on expensive default tariffs that they have fallen into after a fixed rate energy deal has expired, when they move in to a new property or if they have never switched their gas and electricity provider.
 With the cap in place, suppliers can only charge up to a set amount for their default energy tariffs, therefore apparently (as Ofgem claims) saving households money on their energy bills.

-You can find your tariff details on your energy bill and will be able to see if you are on a "Standard Variable" tariff or, if you switched to an energy supplier after another supplier went bust, a "Deemed Contract".
-If you are on a fixed rate energy tariff then the cap will not apply to you until your energy tariff expires.
+Your tariff details are on your energy bill.
+You can see if you are on a "Standard Variable" tariff or, if you switched to an energy supplier after another supplier went bust, a "Deemed Contract."
+If you are on a fixed-rate energy tariff, the cap will not apply to you until your energy tariff expires.

 Even with the cap in place, this doesn't mean you won't end up paying more for your energy each year.
 Price caps are set at a unit price (the amount you pay for each kilowatt hour used) plus standing charges (the amount charged each day whether you use energy or not).
 With the cap being set by averaging out annual energy usage, if you use more energy than the medium Typical Domestic Consumption Values (TDCVs) - meaning "the average household", you will still be charged extra.
 Equally, if you use less, then your annual energy bill will be lower.